 WWF is setting out on a 60-year challenge to save one of the last great stands of rain forest in the deforestation hotspot that is the Indonesian island of Sumatra.

-In August 2015, WWF received licenses to manage 100,000 acres of forests bordering Bukit Tigapuluh National Park that been originally earmarked for logging concessions.
+In August 2015, WWF-Indonesia received licenses to manage 100,000 acres of forests bordering Bukit Tigapuluh National Park that been originally earmarked for logging concessions.

-Together with Frankfurt Zoological Society and The Orangutan Project, we are working through the newly formed PT Alam Bukit Tigapuluh (PT AB30), a concession company that will focus on restoring parts of the concession that have been deforested, setting aside some parts for income generation to benefit local and indigenous communities and support the forestry operations, all while protecting the majority of forest to benefit both nature and people.
+Together with Frankfurt Zoological Society and The Orangutan Project, the WWF team is working through the newly formed PT Alam Bukit Tigapuluh (PT AB30), a concession company that will focus on restoring parts of the concession that have been deforested, setting aside some parts for income generation to benefit local and indigenous communities and support the forestry operations, all while protecting the majority of forest to benefit both nature and people.

 It’s a bold solution to a problem driven by a global market for commodities like palm oil, rubber and timber.

-If successful, we will save some of the most biologically important forests on our planet, along with the wildlife, indigenous communities and forest-based carbon they hold.
+If successful, the team will save some of the most biologically important forests on our planet, along with the wildlife, indigenous communities and forest-based carbon they hold.

 How We Got Here